 The sales professional weeds out the unsaleable or marginal items and either disposes of them or donates them to charity.
 The items of value are tagged, priced, and staged.
 The price tags are large and easily visible.
 Prices are usually set for quick sale but are often flexible for bargaining.
-After pricing, items are staged in a way that allows optimum accessibility–the aisles are clear, items are visible and within easy reach.
+After pricing, items are staged in a way that allows optimum accessibility and within easy reach.

 The sales professional will advertise the sale for several days beforehand.
 Most will use multiple media such as Craigslist, newspaper ads, and websites dedicated to listing sales by area.